-- 25 Although these parameters have been measured for peat and parameterised in the model from the studies of Letts et al. (2000); Dawson (2006); Beringer et al. (2001), showing high variations between sites and between sapric and fibric peat, we did not implement peat-specific hydraulics due to the configuration of the model which used the dominant soil texture per grid cell.
-This approximation has the effect to reduce the infiltration compared to real-world peat, and under-estimate the total water holding capacity of peat soil columns.
-One of the possible improvements is to define these properties according to the different soil columns, in order to improve the hydrological scheme of peatlands soils and other soils. - 30
+Although these parameters have been measured for peat and parameterised in the model from the studies of Letts et al. (2000); Dawson (2006); Beringer et al. (2001), showing high variations between sites and between sapric and fibric peat, we did not implement peat-specific hydraulics due to the configuration of the model which used the dominant soil texture per grid cell.
+This approximation reduces the infiltration compared to real-world peat, and under-estimates the total water holding capacity of peat soil columns.
+One possible future improvement is to define these properties according to the different soil columns, in order to improve the hydrological scheme of peatland and other soils.